FRITZ!Box 7272 Service - Knowledge Base

 - Click "Telephony Devices" in the "Telephony" menu.

-- Click the button (Edit) for the relevant telephone.
+- Click the button (Edit) for the respective telephone.

 - Click on the "Telephony Device Features" tab.